dtcxzyw/llvm-opt-benchmark/README.md

 ## Online services (previously hosted by PLCT Lab, ISCAS/currently hosted by SUSTech ARiSE Lab)

+**Special Acknowledgement**: Thank @goldsteinn for providing additional computational resources to meet the growing demand for testing!

 + Fuzzy DAG matching

   Please file an issue to provide LLVM IR with a single function.
 I will add the `grep` label to trigger CI.